mysql-otp/mysql-otp/README.md

 CREATE USER otptest@localhost IDENTIFIED BY 'otptest';
 GRANT ALL PRIVILEGES ON otptest.* TO otptest@localhost;

-CREATE USER otptestssl@localhost IDENTIFIED BY 'otptestssl' REQUIRE SSL;
+CREATE USER otptestssl@localhost IDENTIFIED BY 'otptestssl';
-GRANT ALL PRIVILEGES ON otptest.* TO otptestssl@localhost;
+GRANT ALL PRIVILEGES ON otptest.* TO otptestssl@localhost REQUIRE SSL;
 ```

 Before running the test suite `ssl_tests` you'll also need to generate SSL files